 Learn more about the haunted Horton Grand Hotel

 5. Casa De Bandini

 The Casa de Bandini restaurant was once the home of Juan Bandini and his family, starting in 1829.
-Later on, the Bandini residence became the Cosmopolitan Hotel before becoming the Casa de Bandini Restaurant.
+Later, the Bandini residence became the Cosmopolitan Hotel before becoming the Casa de Bandini Restaurant.

 The Old Point Loma Lighthouse is a historic lighthouse situated at the mouth of San Diego Bay in San Diego, California.
 Opening in November 1855, it is no longer in operation as a lighthouse but is open to the public as a museum.
-The lighthouse operated for almost 40 years before operations ceased as a better location was found that wasn’t obstructed by low-lying clouds and fog.
+The lighthouse operated for almost 40 years before operations ceased as a better location was found.

 Many believe the spirit of the famed Spanish explorer Juan Rodriguez Cabrillo lives here, waiting to transition to the other side.
 Others say that the lighthouse’s final lightkeeper, Captain Robert Decatur Israel returned after his death, watching over his beloved lighthouse and keeping his eye on all who venture inside.

 Many believe the famed explorer Juan Rodriguez Cabrillo haunts the lighthouse and surrounding area.
 The ghost of the lighthouse’s final lightkeeper, Captain Robert Decatur Israel, also stays behind to watch over his beloved lighthouse.